raccoon-lang/raccoon/NOTES.md

 ## GARBAGE COLLECTION
 In Swift, variables are deallocated in their declaration stack frames or parents of that.
 Never a child frame of the declaration scope.
-Corona takes a similar approach.
+Raccoon takes a similar approach.

 - Automatic Reference Counting (ARC)